 Purchase without Liquidity

 A major goal of a bank loan is to lend to people who do not have ready cash.
-A bank loan can help an individual or a business in buying something as simple as a car or a home for which he doesn’t have a corpus, or it can help businesses to buy machinery or set up big units for which it doesn’t have money.
+A bank loan can help an individual or a business buy something as simple as a car or a home for which he doesn’t have a corpus, or it can help businesses buy machinery or set up big units for which it doesn’t have money.
 The scope of a bank loan is vast, and the borrower can borrow as per their capacity depending on their creditworthiness.

 Driver of Growth

 Bank loans are major drivers of growth, especially for public and private sector companies.
 Very few companies may have enough cash flow to finance huge expansion.
 However, in today’s fast-track economy, expansion is the only way to have sustainable profitability.
 This is where bank loans come into the picture.
 Suppose Company A wants to expand its production, for which it needs to invest in machinery.
 If the cost of machinery is 5 times the company’s yearly net income, Company A does not have to wait for 5 years to expand.
 It can borrow a term loan from the bank to fund its expansion plans and repay it over the next 5 years, thereby accelerating growth.

 Provides Capital for Daily Operations